qxf2/qxf2-page-object-model/Readme.md

    |_ .env and .env.remote: For credential details.
 Refer env_conf and env_remote file and rename it to .env and .env_conf.
 ```
-for more details about the structure, refer our wiki page [here](https://github.com/qxf2/qxf2-page-object-model/wiki/Repository-details)
+For more details about the structure, refer our wiki page [here](https://github.com/qxf2/qxf2-page-object-model/wiki/Repository-details)

 ---------------------------
 COMMANDS FOR RUNNING TESTS